On the eigenvalue problem for a bulk/surface elliptic system: Introduction and main results

 One easily see that solutions of \eqref{2} enjoy energy conservation, once a properly defined energy function is introduced.
 So, while one cannot expect decay of solutions, it is of interest to look for standing wave solutions of \eqref{2}.
 They are solutions of the form

-where $u$ is nontrivial and real valued.
+where $u$ is nontrivial and real--valued.
 The function $w$ defined in \eqref{3} solves, at least formally, problem \eqref{2} if and only if $u$ solves problem \eqref{1} with $\lambda=\omega^2>0$.

-Hence, in the analysis of problem \eqref{2}, a deep understanding of the eigenvalue problem \eqref{1} would allow to find solutions by the Fourier method, provided one can find a complete system of eigenfunctions.
-Since in the analysis of problem (2) it is usefull to consider complex valued solutions, in the sequel we shall consider complex--valued functions everywhere.
-By the way the due attention will be given to the real case.
+Hence, in the analysis of problem \eqref{2}, a deep understanding of the eigenvalue problem \eqref{1} would allow to find solutions by suing the Fourier method, provided one can find a complete system of eigenfunctions.
+Since in the analysis of problem (2) it is usefull to consider complex--valued solutions, in the sequel we shall consider complex--valued functions everywhere.
+The due attention will be given to find real eigenfunctions, so a reader only interested to the real case can simply ignore conjugation everywhere.

-Since our study of problem \eqref{1} is motivated by problem \eqref{2}, it is worth to give a brief overview of the literature on it.
-Problems with hyperbolic or, more generally, kinetic boundary conditions, arise in several physical applications.
+Since our study of problem \eqref{1} is motivated by problem \eqref{2}, it is worth to give a brief overview of the literature dealing with it.
+Indeed, problems with hyperbolic or, more generally, kinetic boundary conditions, arise in several physical applications.

 A one dimensional model was studied by several authors to describe transversal small oscillations of an elastic rod with a tip mass on one endpoint, while the other one is pinched.
 See \cite{andrewskuttlershillor,conradmorgul,darmvanhorssen,guoxu,morgulraoconrad}.

-A two dimensional model, introduced in \cite{goldsteingisele}, more closely motivates problem \eqref{2}.
-Hence we shall briefly describe it.
+A two dimensional model, \begin{footnote}{Although this model is two--dimensional, the title of the paper comes the model considered in \cite{KnopfLiu}, which is three dimensional, since the two models are formally strongly related.}\end{footnote} introduced in \cite{goldsteingisele}, more closely motivates problem \eqref{2}.
+We shall briefly describe it.
 One considers a vibrating membrane of surface density $\mu>0$, subject to a tension $T>0$, both taken constant and normalized for simplicity.
 Moreover, $w=w(t,x)$, $t\in\R$, $x\in\Omega\subset\R^2$, denotes the vertical displacement from the rest state.
-After a standard linear approximation $w$ satisfies the wave equation $w_{tt}-\Delta w=0$ in $\R\times\Omega$.
+After a standard linear approximation, $w$ satisfies the wave equation $w_{tt}-\Delta w=0$ in $\R\times\Omega$.
 Now one supposes that a part $\Gamma_0$ of the boundary is pinched, while the other part $\Gamma_1$ carries a linear mass density $m>0$ and it is subject to a linear tension $\tau>0$, both taken constant for simplicity.